Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Triangular_laminas._.png

-This page titled 2.5: Plane Laminas and Mass Points distributed in a Plane is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.5: Plane Laminas and Mass Points distributed in a Plane is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform.